Troca o passo

 Sunday, 14 September 16.00

-The expression “troca o passo” (literally “change the step/pace”) is used to refer to the second part of a date without a specific year (…the 1600s and “change the step”).
-The expression can also be used literally to mean changing foot, in order to align or misalign your step with someone else’s.
+The Portuguese expression “troca o passo” (literally, “change the step/pace”) is used to refer to the latter part of a date without a specific year (e.g., 1600s and “troca o passo”).
+It can also be used to change one's footing—either to align with or to fall out of sync with someone else's step.

-After Trolaró, Troca o Passo is the second duet that Ana Rita Teodoro and João dos Santos Martins develop as a pretext to research and reinvent themselves as artist-dancers detached from the idea of a specific project.
+Following Trolaró, Troca o Passo is the second duet developed by Ana Rita Teodoro and João dos Santos Martins, serving as a pretext to explore and reinvent themselves as dancers, free from the constraints of a project.

 Walking is the present trace of a story that has already begun, the unfolding and fading of a form in progress.
-Is it possible to move forward while maintaining a relationship with the black holes of history?
-The elliptical curves of the world pull us into archaeological records.
-We advance and retreat, we align our steps and fall behind, we run and we are ahead, we stop but we continue moving.
+Is it possible to move forward while maintaining a connection to the black holes of history?
+The world’s elliptical curves pull us toward archaeological traces.
+We advance and retreat, align and fall out of step, run ahead and lag behind—we stop, yet still continue moving.

 A duet walking with butoh.